I want to tell you about the best free resource for autism I have ever used.

 I expected that once the tally of ten fingers and toes had been passed, all would be well.

 It is Hard to Find Resources

 When I realized the extent of our issues, there really weren’t resources to help manage the big picture.
 And the resources we did have access to were not free resources for autism, or anything else for that matter.

 Finding a provider for each issue was possible.
-Finding a way to manage ALL of it and how to fit it all together proved another matter entirely.
+Finding a way to manage ALL of it and fit it all together proved another matter entirely.
 Even more, staying on top of it while running a home, homeschooling, working on and off, and supporting my hubby proved totally overwhelming.

 Bedtime for my girls was early because they would quietly go to bed, and because I desperately needed the break.

 Being honest, I had no idea what I was dealing with and no idea how to begin to unravel it all.
 I also can’t tell you just how many doctors told me that I was managing just fine.

 I hear that I am managing just fine a lot.
 I believe that one of the ways my autism manifests itself is that I always appear to be really calm, even when life is crazy and out of control.
 Both a blessing and a curse, looking put together keeps others around me calmer, but then again has been a barrier to actual real help on more than one occasion.

 Borrowing a Free Resource for Autism from an Unexpected Source